What to expect from your first therapy session in Santa Rosa

 Everything can be completed and signed online before your first session so that I have time to review it and we can jump right into your session when we meet.

-2. If you would like to seek health insurance reimbursement, I will walk you through the process of submitting monthly “superbills” to your insurance company, including the benefits and possible downsides of choosing this option.
+2. If you would like to seek health insurance reimbursement, I will walk you through your options, including the benefits and possible downsides of choosing to involve health insurance.
+For more information about your options, check out this blog.

 3. You will provide your contact information to receive text or email reminders of your appointment day and time through my secure, online portal.